1.2: Experiment_602_Empirical Formula of MgO 1_4_2

 (c) You added more laboratory water than is needed in Part 3 Step 7, and you did not dry it out completely.

 2. A similar experiment is performed to determine the empirical formula of an oxide of copper, and the following data were collected.
-Predict the empirical formula of the copper oxide from these data.
+Predict the empirical formula of copper oxide from these data.

-Mass of crucible, cover, and copper sample 21.53 g
+Mass of crucible, cover, and copper sample: 21.53 g

-Mass of empty crucible with cover 19.66 g
+Mass of empty crucible with cover: 19.66 g

-Mass of crucible and cover and sample (after heating) 21.76 g
+Mass of crucible, cover, and sample (after heating): 21.76 g

 How can the experiment for the determination of the empirical formula of an oxide of copper be improved?